Elijer/pixel_jungle4/docs/Future.md

 So that means my plan of attack will be:

-A - separate the positions in ECS state
+A - separate the positions in ECS state ✅
-B - Create a write-heavy read-lite binary representation of state C - Return back to sockets, where I can continue the re-architecture where an initial view is sent, and after that, only updates.
+B - Create a write-heavy read-light binary representation of state ✏️ C - Return back to sockets, where I can continue the re-architecture where an initial view is sent, and after that, only updates.

 D - Mineral grid?